FactorySimPy/FactorySimPy/docs/basic_components.md

 During a simulation run, `src_node` puts an item into the buffer and the item gets available after delay amount of time for the `dest_node`.
 It operates in two modes- First In First Out(FIFO) or Last In First Out(LIFO).
 The number of items that a buffer can hold at any time can be specified using the parameter `store_capacity`.
 Buffer transitions through the following states during simulation- `EMPTY_STATE` AND `RELEASING_STATE`.
 </p>
 **Monitoring and Reporting**
-The Machine component reports the following key metrics:
+The Buffer component reports the following key metrics:

 1. time averaged number of items available in buffer.
 2. Time spent in each state